 Composition of Faculty Search Committees

-- The Faculty Senate Agenda Committee should consult with the Provost before constituting any of the above-mentioned Search Committees.
-After constituting the Search Committee, the Faculty Senate Agenda Committee, in consultation with the Provost, shall appoint a chair of the committee, charge the committee pursuant to A.2. above, and provide a timeline.
-In addition, close liaison with the Provost should be maintained throughout the period of Committee operation to provide coordination, and make available budgetary and administrative support for the Committee’s operations.
+- The Faculty Senate Agenda Committee should consult with the provost before constituting any of the above-mentioned search committees.
+After constituting a search committee, the Faculty Senate Agenda Committee, in consultation with the provost, shall appoint a chair of the committee, charge the committee pursuant to A.2. above, and provide a timeline.
+In addition, close liaison with the provost should be maintained throughout the period of Committee operation to provide coordination, and make available budgetary and administrative support for the Committee’s operations.

 Other Administrative Positions